Best Texting Services for Ecommerce Apparel (2026)

 A simple rule of thumb: Attentive is a strong enterprise option, Postscript is a Shopify-native favorite, and Klaviyo SMS fits best when Klaviyo already runs your lifecycle marketing and segmentation.

-Does Return Signals replace my SMS marketing platform?
+Does Signals replace my SMS marketing platform?

 How do I keep SMS from feeling spammy?

 Two levers matter most: relevance (send fewer, more contextual messages) and consent with easy opt-out.
-Return Signals doesn't feel spammy because the customer is talking to someone they trust, about something they actually care about.
+Signals doesn't feel spammy because the customer is talking to someone they trust, about something they actually care about.
 The conversation starts from delivery context, not promotion calendars.

 What's the fastest way to reduce apparel returns using texting?